 CHICAGO — Radiologists can accurately diagnose acute appendicitis from a remote location with the use of a handheld device or mobile phone equipped with special software, according to a study presented today at the annual meeting of the Radiological Society of North America (RSNA).

-"The goal is to improve the speed and accuracy of medical diagnoses, as well as to improve communications among different consulting physicians," said the… Continue
+"The goal is to improve the speed and accuracy of medical diagnoses, as well as to improve communications among different consulting physicians," said the study's… Continue

 Added by radRounds Radiology Network on November 30, 2009 at 12:00am —

 A Universal Viewing Tool for “Image-Enabled” Health Information Exchange (HIE) Solutions

 MILWAUKEE--(BUSINESS WIRE)-- Merge Healthcare (NASDAQ:MRGE), announced today that InSite One, a leading service provider of medical data archiving, storage, and disaster-recovery solutions, has expanded its contract with Merge to provide a universal viewing solution for their InDex® archiving services.
 “We are excited about joining forces to bring new InDex® solutions into additional verticals… Continue